Sabbath Safety

 Fight?
 OK, now we're getting somewhere!
 Let's talk about that for a bit and look at some different scenarios.
 I've been to a few other churches other than my own as a guest and it seems like one thing is fairly consistent... and predictable.
 Most of them have some sort of an opening exercise in a larger, more open area and then split up into groups and retire to their respective classrooms.
 Let's take them in order.
 If you were a shooter bent on achieving a respectable body count, wouldn't that large room be a logical place to start?
 The congregation would generally do well to sit away from the outer edges of the seating arrangement, whether it be wooden pews or folding chairs.
 Select personnel, whether they be former or current law enforcement, veterans or just men or women determined not to allow a catastrophe to happen while they are present, should sit in strategic positions where they can best respond if necessary.

 What can you do?
 How effectively do you think he can shoot through a hail of hymn books, shoes, briefcases, scriptures, baby bottles and cell phones?
 As you throw, advance towards the threat.
 Keep throwing and keep advancing.
-Some of you will get shot but I promise many more will not.
+Some of you may get shot but I promise many more will not.
 You have made your choice to stand and fight because he made his choice to attack God's people.
 I think it wouldn't be unreasonable to think that God may lend a hand at this point.
 Maybe the fact that you are brave enough to fight IS God's response.

 #SouthwestShootingAuthority